 Many VITA locations are supervised by CPAs, so joining the program is a great way to network with professional CPAs.
 Taking this opportunity could even result in additional internship accessibility down the road.

-Your accounting interview will obviously have a fair share of questions.
+Your accounting interview will have a fair number of questions.
 Many of those questions may be focused on accounting topics, but some will involve your communication skills and personal responsibility.
 Having accounting experience outside the classroom allows you to diversify your responses.

 Your experience with VITA can provide answers to these common interview questions: